DC electric field driven discretization of single-particle excitation spectra in a Mott insulator: Results

 Additionally, the DOS discontinuously changes at specific electric-field strengths.
 These strengths can be easily estimated by considering the quantum tunneling effect.
 Quantum tunneling occurs when discretized energies of the UHB and the LHB become equivalent.
 This condition is expressed as $E_0 = 2\epsilon_0 / \ell$ with a positive integer $\ell$, and schematically illustrated in Fig.~\ref{fig:WSL-contour}(b).
-In other words, these discontinuity appears when the Wannier-Stark ladders from the UHB and the LHB intersect.
-At the same electric-field strengths, enhancements of double occupancies are also observed \cite{SM}.
+In other words, this discontinuity appears when the WSLs from the UHB and the LHB intersect.
+At the same electric-field strengths, enhancements of double occupancies are also observed, as shown in Fig.~\ref{fig:docc-and-time}.
+Note that although the energy levels in Fig.~\ref{fig:WSL-contour}(b) appear unbounded due to the tilted potential, the energy range of the finite DOS does not extend to infinity.
+This is because the single-particle excitation energy is measured relative to the local Fermi energy at each site.